 You must register for your continuous assessment and examinations by the relevant closing date.
+The decision to accept late registrations will be at the absolute discretion of the Institute.
 Applications for exemptions with proof of entitlement must also be submitted before this deadline.
-Registrations received after this date will be subject to a late fee of €50.
+Registrations received after this date will be subject to a late fee of €100.

-If you decide to change your selected examination sitting, a €50 charge is payable.
+If you decide to change your selected examination sitting, a €100 charge is payable.